mstockwell/Check-VPC-IP-Address-Space/README.md

 `VPC_ID` (The VPC_ID of the VPC you want monitored.
 If no VPC_ID is provided, the utility scans all subnets in all vpcs in all regions)

-'REGION_ID' (IF monitoring a single VPC you must include this value.
+`REGION_ID` (IF monitoring a single VPC you must include this value.
 Otherwise, the Region defaults to the REGION the lambda is running in, which may not be the same as the VPC you want to monitor.)

 `TARGET_ARN` (The value will be the ARN of the SNS topic you create in the following step)